Logo Futurismo

 In Ribeira Quente, you can see the only tunnels made for cars on the island.
 Along the road from Furnas to Ribeira Quente, you will follow a river.
 And who says rivers?
 Says waterfalls!

-Right between the two small tunnels, there is this magnificent waterfall in the middle of a small jungle.
+Right between the two small tunnels, there is a magnificent waterfall in the middle of a small jungle.
 It is an improbable place to see a waterfall.
 But don’t risk stopping your car in the middle of the road.
-Park it farther and go by foot.
-It is only a short walk to see the waterfall from a closer point.
+Park it farther and go on foot.
+It is only a short walk to a closer point to view the waterfall.

 Explore Furnas